ibm-cloud-docs/openshift/service-settings.md

-Review the feature gates that are applied to all master and worker node components by default in [product_name_notm]} clusters.
+Review the feature gates that are applied to all master and worker node components by default in {{site.data.keyword.openshiftlong_notm}} clusters.
 These feature gates differ from the ones that are set up in community distributions.
 Most new beta features are disabled by default. {{site.data.keyword.redhat_openshift_notm}} alpha features, (also known as developer or technology preview features) which are subject to change, are disabled.
 In clusters that run version 4.14 or later, the `oc get featuregate cluster -o yaml` command can be used to view the cluster feature gate specification and status.
 {: shortdesc}